 Have you ever considered which room in your home would make the best Off Grid Room in an emergency?
 After reading Fernando Aguirre’s book, The Modern Survival Manual: Surviving the Economic Collapse, I began looking at my living space with a new perspective.
 The book is based on the author’s experience living through the 2001 economic collapse of Argentina.
 Fernando describes in detail how his family all slept in the same room to keep warm when they lost power.
 To have an Off Grid Room you don’t need costly, complicated solar panels or a bug-out location in the mountains.
-Create a Simple and Inexpensive Off Grid Room by taking an ordinary room (connected to the grid) and adding preps that will provide off-grid: heat, light, entertainment, and sleeping accommodations where you can survive comfortably if the power were to go out for an extended period of time.
+Create an Off Grid Room by designating an ordinary room in your home to be the gathering place in a power outage.
+This will be the room that helps to conserve your emergency resources.
+Think about it.
+If you have multiply people in your home and everyone wants emergency lights in each room that can use up resources fast.
+If you’ve got an emergency heater, are you going to use it in the draftiest part of your home?
+That would be a waste of resources.
+Below are ideas that will help you choose a room in your home that will help you maximize the emergency resources you have.

 Off Grid Room Requirements